4 Tips for Planning Your Great Smoky Mountains National Park Spring Vacation

 If you’ve ever visited the Pigeon Forge or Gatlinburg area, you’ve already witnessed the sheer splendor of the scenery provided by the Great Smoky Mountains National Park.
-Whether it’s the fiery fall colors, the sparkling slopes of winter, rushing waters during the spring thaw, or hillsides blanketed with wildflowers in summer, every season offers something special.
-Great Smoky Mountains National Park spring visitors will have the opportunity to witness everything from wildflowers in bloom to wildlife emerging as temperatures warm and the landscape lights up with new life.
+Spring visitors will have the opportunity to witness everything from wildflowers to wildlife as temperatures warm.

-1. Get Familiar with the Weather
+1. Get Familiar with the Weather in Great Smoky Mountains National Park

 2. Gather Maps